History of the Philadelphia Eagles: 2017: First Super Bowl championship

 During the offseason, a lot of changes were made in the receiving corps and running back position to help Wentz.
 This would end up working as the Eagles would soar to the top of the NFL with a 13–3 record which gave them their first NFC East Championship since 2013, and gave them a first round bye for the first time since the 2004 season which was the last time they last went to the Super Bowl.
 Carson Wentz improved drastically during the season in which he threw for 33 touchdowns and only 7 interceptions.
 His potential MVP season came to an end though during Week 14 against the Los Angeles Rams where he tore his ACL, and would be out for the rest of the year.
 After a 1–1 start, winning opening day against the Redskins and losing week 2 at the Chiefs, the Eagles won a close home opener against the Giants on a last second 61-yard field goal by rookie kicker Jake Elliott 27–24.
 This was the longest kick made by a rookie, and the longest made by an Eagle in franchise history.
 The Eagles extended this winning streak to 9, proving their spot at the top of the league, until week 13 where they lost at the Seattle Seahawks.

 Nick Foles, who returned to the Eagles after having short stints with the Rams (then St. Louis Rams) and Chiefs (where Andy Reid was coaching), would take over.
 His shaky performances during the end of the regular season made the team become underdogs during the playoffs despite being the number one seed.
 The Eagles would beat the Atlanta Falcons 15–10 in the divisional round which was their first playoff win since the 2008 season.
 The divisional game in Atlanta ended with a 4th down stop at the goal line as Matt Ryan's pass sailed through star WR Julio Jones' hands (under Jalen Mills' coverage) after having been stopped on 1st, 2nd, and 3rd.
 The Eagles went on to face the Minnesota Vikings in the NFC Championship.
 The game would end up being a surprising blowout with the Eagles dominating the Vikings 38–7 to go to the Super Bowl for the first time since the 2004 season.
 The Eagles would face Tom Brady and the New England Patriots in a rematch of Super Bowl XXXIX at Super Bowl LII.
 The Eagles would end up winning the game 41–33 to give the Eagles their first Super Bowl Championship and their first championship since the 1960 season before the NFL–AFL merger.
 Nick Foles would be named Super Bowl MVP.
-See Super Bowl LII.